We’re back after a long, long hiatus.

 I’ve been sitting on this story for a long time..
 On this gorgeously sunny Detroit day I stopped by Greene Playground to take a snap of the park.
 I met Curtis Green [same name as the park] and his friend Baxter.
 We chatted a while and they pointed me in another [the right] direction to my next destination.
 A lucky day; Baxter has an El Camino [luv the El Camino] and you don’t see many of those outside the southwest.
 Yes, it was a lucky day indeed; time well spent.
 It’s the small things..
 PS This one is for you too Tim Bailey of the Detroit Mower Gang because I know this is your favorite pocket park to mow.
 It is a sweet park. ag

 How many people can be described like this?
 A southern gentleman with a battered fedora, a grin, a dry laugh and a cigar that he smoked down until the ash smudged his lips.
 This was Sam Greene.

-Back in the day, streetcars ruled Detroit and then our mass transit disappeared.
-With the advent of the short M-1 line currently under construction on Woodward, it seems fitting to learn about Fred who back in the day stood behind the idea of mass transit.
+Back in the day, streetcars ruled Detroit and then our ‘mass transit’ disappeared.
+With the advent of the short M-1 line now operating on Woodward, it seems fitting to learn about Fred who back in the day stood behind the idea of mass transit. ag

 Described as a man of integrity, Fred’s record was stellar.
 In 1940 Councilman John Lodge told the media, “Fred Castator was probably the most honest man I ever knew.
 I disagreed with him often and sometimes violently, however he’s the only man for whom I ever made a campaign speech.”